aelzeiny/guessing-goose/README.md

 ### Client-Side Execution with Tensorflow.js
 Website uses `Tensorflow.js` to run client-side Tensorflow Models.
-Due to speed and resources, my code runs in your browser with no backend.
+Due to limitations in speed and resources, my code runs directly in your browser with no backend.
 The model was trained in `Python` using `Keras`, then exported to Tensorflow.

 ### Front-end